optimalpse/optimalpse.github.io/content/authors/niki/_index.md

   - Graduate Students
 ---

-Niki Kotecha is a PhD Candidate at Imperial College London and is part of I-X. Niki completed her BA and MEng in chemical engineering at the University of Cambridge.
-Her research focuses on the application of reinforcement learning to supply chains and in the development of intelligent recommender platforms for smart and sustainable scheduling and supply chain operation.
+Niki Kotecha is a PhD Candidate with a research focus on developing reinforcement learning algorithms for inventory control.
+She is also interested in multi-agent systems applied to supply chain optimisation.
+Before her PhD, she previously completed her MEng and BA in Chemical Engineering at the University of Cambridge.